mkmccarty/TokenTimeBoostBot/README.md

 Boost Order Management Discord Bot

+Features:
-Allow for easy mobile creation and execution of a signup list and boost list for the game Egg Inc.
+• Allow for easy mobile creation and execution of a signup list and boost list for the game Egg Inc.
+• There is currently a limitation of one contract per channel.
+• This can be used to run a contract across multiple servers.

 The bot does not query information from the Egg Inc servers.